All about work from home

 A gradual adaptation to be built

 To make a successful transition to work from home, it's essential to train progressively, in a suitable environment.
 The ideal way to start is with a flexible training program that gives you time to get to grips with the demands of working remotely.
 At Crews, the one-week-a-month format allows students to experiment smoothly with this new organization.
-This flexible model encourages autonomy and self-paced learning, while preparing students for work-from-home professions such as digital, marketing ande-commerce.
+This flexible model encourages autonomy and self-paced learning, while preparing students for WFH-compatible professions such as digital, marketing ande-commerce.

 Work from home: 5 tips to make the most of working remotely